Episode 22 features a discussion from the National Futures Association (“NFA”) Rule book.

 CCO Buzz: Hello and welcome back!
 We hope you’re all eager to continue our conversation on the NFA’s Interpretive Notice 9073, as well as the Virtual Currency Disclosure Requirements for Pools and Managed Accounts.
-Episode 22 features Core Compliance’s very own Adam Stutz, who rejoins us this week to jump right back in to share his insight directly from the NFA Rule book.
+Episode 22 features Core Compliance’s Compliance Consultant, who rejoins us this week to jump right back in to share his insight directly from the NFA Rule book.

 Listeners, if you missed out on last week’s episode we recommend circling back to episode 21 to get our full discussion.

 But I think right before we “paused” from last week’s episode we were about to talk about virtual currency exchanges, intermediaries, and custodians.
-Adam, take it away.
+Take it away.

 Under this structure, virtual exchanges can collect large amounts of customer funds.
 Thus, for the purpose of buying and holding virtual currencies on behalf of their customers.
 But the underlying spot market and the lack of regulatory oversight creates a huge risk because it may not hold sufficient virtual currencies and funds to satisfy its obligations and that such deficiency may not be easily identified or discovered.

 Additionally, many virtual currency exchanges can experience significant outages, downtimes, and transaction processing delays and may have a higher level of operational risk than regulated futures or securities exchanges.
 If virtual currencies are traded or held through an exchange, intermediary or custodian, then the risks associated with engaging in these transactions should be explained.